aaronlelevier/textress_project/docs/features.md

 #### Payment

-Credit card - auto put spaces after every 4 digits for easier reading of the c.card #
+Credit card - auto put spaces after every 4 digits for easier reading of the c.card number

+### Guests

+Auto-hiding of checked-out Guests

-## Auto Replies
+### Auto Replies

 Guest (for auto-reply), can send an lowercase or uppercase letter for an auto-reply.
 ex: 'h', 'H'.
 These auto-replies are configured at the Hotel level.